[Skip to Content]

 Makeup Design

-• Renderings should be at least 8 inches tall and must be in full color; large and detailed enough for the adjudicators to easily understand the design choices (whether in person or digitally).
+• Renderings should be at least eight (8) inches tall and must be in full color; large and detailed enough for the adjudicators to easily understand the design choices (whether in person or digitally).

-• Renderings may be presented on a display board, in a portfolio (bound or digital).
+• Renderings may be presented on a display board or in a portfolio (bound or digital).
 The board or portfolio page should be clearly and neatly labeled with a title block that contains the following information:

 2. A portfolio of support materials (bound or digital) that must include the following: